Joshua's Story

 SIBLING DEATHS, ONE BY ONE..

 My twin brother died in my mum’s womb.
-Thus I met death before I met life in the open world.
+Thus, I met death before I met life in the open world.
 Later, my younger brother died.
-Words became my way out.
+Words became my solace.
 Journalism was my first doorway.
 Newspapers, magazines, tight deadlines, and long nights—I spent almost twenty years in that world.
 I didn't know back then that I was telling other people’s stories so I wouldn’t have to face my own.

 I BECOME A MINOR CELEBRITY..

-Then film came calling.
+Then the silver screen came calling.
 In 2009, I wrote Ritu, a film that people in Kerala still remember.
 It was called “new generation cinema” before the label even existed.
 For a brief moment, it looked like the staircase was finally going up.
 I also wrote one of the ten stories in Kerala Cafe, directed by Ranjith.
-Those films opened doors that looked solid.
+Those films opened new doors that looked big.

 MY DARK WOODS BEGIN..

-And then—one by one—they closed.
+But then—one by one—they closed.
 Thirteen film projects and three web series that came in search of me, fell through over the next thirteen years.
+I stood mute, staring at my promised payments (lakhs to millions of rupees) turning into thin air.
 Top directors, good producers, committed actors.
 They came with passion, plans, and contracts.
 I eagerly welcomed each and came up with unique stories.
 They loved them all.
 But every single time, the projects collapsed.
 They died strange deaths—financiers vanished for other reasons, companies dissolved, egos burst, unfair contract deals popped up.
 A producer even kidnapped his partner's daughter and went into hiding.
 A rising star shaved his head and got banned.
 One went bankrupt because his previous film flopped.
 Another got engulfed in a land deal.
 Each time, I was the loser.
 None of it made any sense.
+Back then..

 I LIVE ON BORROWED BREATH..